greglinch/sourcelist/to-do-list.md

 		* is combined with user email?

 * show the info submitted in the email and include a link to approve based on that
+	* if we can't get a confirm link in the email, scratch this and just show info in the admin

 * management commands to
 	* approve user on the part of the user